-In reality, Agile is mostly applicable in the Planning (Design & Pre-construction) phase, where the rough construction work has not started yet.
-There, the focus of Agile construction teams is to create a more iterative work process and frequently deliver value to the market.
+In reality, Agile is mostly applicable to the Planning (Design & Pre-construction) phase, where the rough construction work has not started yet.
+There, the focus of Agile construction teams is to create an iterative work process and frequently deliver value while being adaptive to changes.
 Through sketches, site plans, etc., they aim to collect initial customer feedback as fast as possible to ensure that requirements have been properly communicated.
-This allows them to adapt to changes early in the process, which in an industry such as construction, is a lot cheaper than any later ones.
+This allows them to adapt to changes early in the process, which is a lot cheaper in an industry such as construction than doing reworks later down the line.

-Another technique that Lean/Agile construction teams use is to break down their plans into more manageable pieces and progressively elaborate them as they get closer to execution.
+Another technique that Lean/Agile construction teams use is to break down plans into more manageable pieces and progressively elaborate them as they get closer to execution.
 This is known as the Last Planner System (LPS), where the final plans are prepared by those responsible for executing the work.
-Just like any Agile project management method, it promotes "systems thinking" rather than" "local optimization".
-The approach focuses on" "pull planning", where only the most critical work that can be done is considered.
+Just like any Lean/Agile project management method, it promotes "systems thinking" rather than "local optimization".
+The approach focuses on "pull planning", where only the most critical work that can be done is considered.
 As a result, this contributes to the creation of an environment of shared leadership.